Synergizing Large Language Models and Task-specific Models for Time Series Anomaly Detection: Method

 Even after scaling the anomaly scores of the TSADM, differences in the distribution of anomaly scores can still lead to inconsistent interpretations.
 As shown in Fig.~\ref{fig:llmdistribution}, we use a half-Gaussian distribution, which will be elaborated in the following, to fit the histogram of LLM anomaly scores.
 Then, we shift the fitted curve to the histogram of the anomaly scores from the TSADM in Fig.~\ref{fig:misalignment}, where we observe that most LLM anomaly scores fall below 0.3, whereas the TSADM's anomaly scores are concentrated in the range of [0.3, 0.4].
 As a result, an anomaly score of 0.4 might indicate moderate anomaly risks for the LLM, while the TSADM may interpret it as normal.
 In such cases, direct collaboration between the TSADM and the LLM without proper alignment could misrepresent their intended outputs.
 For example, if the LLM assigns a score of 0.4 to a time slot, the TSADM might incorrectly assume the LLM considers the time slot normal.
 To address this challenge, we propose an Alignment Module to align their interpretations and ensure effective collaboration.

 Inspired by university grading policies, which align scores across professors by setting proportions for each grade level (e.g., controlling pass and excellence rates), we design the Alignment Module to align the distributions of anomaly scores from the LLM and the TSADM.
 This ensures that the same anomaly score represents a similar degree of anomaly for both models.
-To achieve this, we first fit the LLM's anomaly score distribution $f(S)$ using a half-Gaussian distribution, as described in Eq.\ref{eq:half-gauss}.
-The fitting process involves creating a mirrored anomaly score set by reflecting the initial anomaly scores across the negative axis.
-This mirrored anomaly score set is then merged with the original anomaly score set, and the standard deviation of the combined set is estimated to determine $\sigma$ in Eq.~\ref{eq:half-gauss}.
+To achieve this, we use a derivable function $f(S)$, which has a close format, to fit the LLM's anomaly score distribution.

 Subsequently, we use a mapping function $\mathcal{M}(s)$ to map $s \in \{s_i\}_{i=0}^n$ from the TSADM to a new set, whose distribution should approach $f(S)$.
 To achieve this, we divide the value range of anomaly scores, $[0,1]$, into N bins.
 We use $c_i$ to denote how many mapped scores $\mathcal{M}(s)$ fall into the $i^{th}$ bin.
 Then, we minimize cross entropy to decrease the distance between $f(S)$ and the distribution mapped set as Eq.~\ref{eq:crossEntropy} shows, where $\hat{\mu}, \hat{\sigma}$ are the mean and standard variance of distribution $f(S)$, $\mu_M=\frac{1}{n} \sum_{k=1}^n \mathcal{M}(s_k)$, and $\hat{\lambda}_1$ and $\hat{\lambda}_2$ are hyperparameters and bigger than zero.
-One problem with Eq.~\ref{eq:crossEntropy} is that the counting process of $c_i$ is non-differentiable and could not be used in backforward propagation.
+The first term in Eq.~\ref{eq:crossEntropy2} is the cross-entropy, while the second and third terms are penalty terms that encourage the aligned distribution of the small model's anomaly scores to match the mean and variance of the large model's anomaly score distribution.
+The problem with Eq.~\ref{eq:crossEntropy} is that the counting process of $c_i$ is non-differentiable and could not be used in backforward propagation.

 To solve the above problem, we prove that when $N$ approaches infinite, the objective function in Eq. \ref{eq:crossEntropy} is equivalent to $-\frac{1}{n}\sum_{i=1}^{n}\log(f(\mathcal{M}(s_i))) +\hat{\lambda}_1(\frac{1}{n}\sum_{i=1}^n \mathcal{M}(s_i)-\hat\mu)^2$, which is differentiable.
 The proof is given in Appendix.~\ref{app:alignProof}.
 Consequently, we use Eq.~\ref{eq:lossFit} as our loss function.